The shift: from “best dog food” to “ask the AI”

 Three specific factors determine whether AI mentions your pet brand:

 Most emerging pet brands fail on all three.
 They have low corpus frequency compared to the giants, limited authoritative mentions outside their own marketing channels, and lifestyle-oriented content that AI can’t easily parse into recommendations.
-To understand these dynamics more broadly, read our guide on how brands show up in AI recommendations.

 What AI gets wrong about pet brands